 Pundit and former England footballer whose ‘Rio Ferdinand Foundation’ which exists to help tackle social issues, is part funded by The National Lottery.

-The National Lottery has supported projects across the country exploring the history of the suffragette movement, including the 2015 film, Suffragette; The Face of Suffrage artwork and the East End suffragettes project.
+The National Lottery has supported projects across the country exploring the history of the suffragette movement, including the 2015 film, Suffragette (£1m); The Face of Suffrage artwork and the East End suffragettes project.

 21. Idris Elba

-Award-winning actor, producer and governor for the BFI.
-With the help of National Lottery funding he made his directorial debut in 2018 with Yardie.
+Award-winning actor, writer and producer.
+With the help of £1m National Lottery funding he made his directorial debut in 2018 with ‘Yardie’.

 22. Betty Webb